Tropical Cyclones

 Number of Major Hurricanes Over Atlantic Rises

-While the 2022 season and its eight hurricanes - including Hurricane Ian and Hurricane Julia - was somewhat above average compared with recent years, 2020 was an extremely busy year for hurricanes.
-A total of 14 formed over the Atlantic basin - the most since 2005, the year of Hurricane Katrina.
-Six of those were major hurricanes, including Hurricane Laura, Hurricane Eta and Hurricane Iota.
+While the 2024 season and its 11 hurricanes - including Hurricane Beryl and Hurricane Milton - was well above average in storm count and destruction caused, 2020 was an even more busy year.
+A total of 14 hurricanes formed over the Atlantic basin - the most since 2005, the year of Hurricane Katrina.
+Seven of those were major hurricanes, including Hurricane Laura, Hurricane Eta and Hurricane Iota.
 In 2022, only two out of eight hurricanes in the Atlantic basin were of category 3 or above on the Saffir-Simpson scale, which is in contrast with the recent trend of 40-50 percent of all Atlantic hurricanes being classified as major ones.
+In 2023, three out of seven were major hurricanes, or 43 percent.

 More evidence that hurricane seasons are changing can be inferred from the timing of named storms.
 2021's first storm - Ana - was named on May 22 after forming near the Bahamas.
 This made 2021 the seventh consecutive year a named storm formed before the start of the official season on June 1.
-The first named storm of 2022 occurred on June 5 and none was named as of June 1 in 2023.
+The first named storms of 2022 and 2023 occurred on June 5 and June 1.
+However, it was discovered later that a storm that occurred in January should have been 2023's first named storm due to its intensity.
+Pre-season storms did not return in 2024 and 2025.

 2005, when Hurricane Katrina struck New Orleans, was the worst hurricane seasons since 1851, records from the National Oceanographic & Meteorological Laboratory at NOAA show.
 Hurricane Katrina was just one of seven major hurricanes observed in the Atlantic basin that year.
 2005 was the year with most hurricanes in the Atlantic (15), followed by 2020 (14), 2010 (12, including Hurricane Sandy) and 1969 (also 12).